LiveHelperChat/doc/docs/commands.md

     `I have enabled files upload for you. [fupload]Upload a file[/fupload].` If you want multilanguage support you can just create a canned message with content like `!files I have enabled files upload for you. [fupload]Upload a file[/fupload].`
+* !stopfiles
+    * Disables files upload if it was enabled before by `!files` command

 Custom commands can be implemented in extensions also.